scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    :align: center
    :scale: 50%

    Subset of the connectomes dataset, available in :code:`geomstats` with the function :code:`load_connectomes` from the module :code:`datasets.utils`.
-Connectomes are elements of the manifold of SPD matrices.
+Connectomes are correlation matrices of 28 time-series extracted from fMRI data: they are elements of the manifold of SPD matrices in 28 dimensions.
 Left: connectome of a healthy control.
 Right: connectome of a schizophrenic subject. :label:`fig:conn`

-Because multiple metrics could be used on SPD matrices, we also import two of the most commonly used ones: the Log-Euclidean metric and the Affine-Invariant metric :cite:`Pennec2006b`.
-We check that our data indeed belongs to the manifold of SPD matrices:
+Multiple metrics can be used to compute on the manifold of SPD matrices.
+As we explained in the previous tutorial, different metrics define different exponential and logarithm maps and therefore different algorithms on a given manifold.
+Here, we import two of the most commonly used metrics on the SPD matrices, the log-Euclidean metric and the affine-invariant metric :cite:`Pennec2006b`, but we highlight that :code:`geomstats` contains many more.
+We also check that our connectome data indeed belongs to the manifold of SPD matrices:

 .. code:: python